Nat Zilkha: Red Rooster, Goldman Sachs

 In 1998, Zilkha—a guitarist since grade school—founded Red Rooster with Jay Erickson, a Princeton classmate and childhood friend.
 Their first gig was at an open mic night in New York.

-Red Rooster, initially a folk duo, became an eight-piece jam band that merged folk with blues, alt-country, indie rock, jazz, and electronica.
-Erickson and Zilkha co-wrote the band's songs; Zilkha played lead guitar and dobro.
+Red Rooster, initially a folk group playing at venues like the Back Fence and other small bars in down town NYC, became an eight-piece jam band that merged folk with blues, alt-country, indie rock, jazz, and electronica.
+Eventually, Erickson and Zilkha co-wrote the band's songs; Zilkha played lead guitar and dobro.
 At most live shows, the Red Rooster lineup featured a revolving crew of additional performers, including deejays, horn players, and, on at least one occasion, a full choir.

 Red Rooster released three albums: Porch Songs (2002), Dose (2005), and Walk (2009).
 They toured throughout the US and in 2008 performed at the Newport Folk Festival.
 Zilkha left the band in 2009 to focus on his career in finance, which began a decade earlier at Goldman Sachs.